Running on innovation

 The popularity of the sport means that there is a desire to continually improve running gear and equipment – from shoes that offer solutions for every foot shape and running gait to clothing specially designed to release or retain heat.
 In fact, the popularity of running has also meant that race participation is increasing, which has led to improved tools for online race listings and registrations as well as inexpensive digital timing solutions.

 Some of Sporting Chance Initiative’s clients have been working on innovative products for the running market, too.
 FitSip launched their hands-free hydration system last year whilst Go Coco has been selling their coconut water for over two years.
-Other clients are still in the development stages and are working on products including special running jackets and footwear and sports drinks aimed at specific populations – all of which will add to Scotland’s place as a leader for innovation and invention.
+Other clients are still in the development stages and are working on products including special running jackets and footwear and sports drinks aimed at specific populations – all of which will add to Scotland’s place as a leader in innovation and invention.

 The innovation comes full circle when you look at the number of products and training programmes on the market today that act to emulate barefoot running – if not advocate for actual barefoot running.
 But despite the trend back towards barefoot running, there will always be someone out there developing the next generation of shoes.